johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     This ballad has lots of levels.
 We go from piercing silence to soaring falsetto in less than 3 minutes.

-    Despite all that building and anticipation though, it's anti-climactic.
+    Despite all that building and anticipation though, it’s anti-climactic.
 After the searingly bright highs, it just kind of *fades to black*.

 - country: "Belgium"